Baking & Product FAQs

 When brown sugar hardens, it loses its moisture.
 Here are some suggestions to restore the moisture and soften the sugar:

-- If you need to use hard brown sugar immediately, remove it from the package and heat it in a 250-degree oven.
+- If you need to use hardened brown sugar immediately, remove it from the package, wrap in a damp cloth dishtowel or paper towel, place is an oven-proof dish/pan and heat it in a 250-degree oven.
 Watch it carefully.
-As soon as it’s soft, measure the amount you need right away because it will again harden as it cools.
+As soon as it’s soft, measure the amount you need right away because it will harden as it cools.
 Please use caution.
 Oven heated sugar is very hot!

 - To soften brown sugar in a microwave, place it in a microwave-safe container, cover loosely with a wet (but not dripping) white paper towel, set the microwave on high, and check the sugar every 30 seconds.
 Again, microwave-softened sugar hardens as it cools so microwave only the amount of sugar you need.
 And it’s very hot.
 Please use caution.